-How is it possible that some people seem to excel at all manners of standardized tests?
-Is success on standardized tests the result of innate ability or achieved through practice and preparation?
-Are there any common skills or strategies that span preparation for different standardized tests?
+Why do some people seem to excel at all manners of standardized tests while others don’t?
+Is success on standardized tests the result of innate ability?
+Or it it achieved through practice and preparation?
+Are there common skills or strategies that can prepare you for different standardized tests?

-Much more than a rhetorical lede to a lone blog post on the GRE, these questions are the focus of intense and ongoing study and debate (c.f. here, here, and here just to begin), of which the answers hold lifelong consequences for individuals and profound social and economic implications.
+These questions are the focus of intense and ongoing study and debate.
+If you’re interested, I suggest you start here, here, and here.
+The answers for which hold lifelong consequences for individuals and profound social and economic implications.

 - Fluid Reasoning, including Verbal Absurdities and Verbal Analogies